hcassar93/wispr-go/README.md

 2. Check the JSON syntax is valid
 3. Reload prompts from the menu bar: 🎙️ → "Reload Prompts"

+### Screenshot Issues

+**Screenshots Not Capturing:**
+1. Check macOS screen recording permissions for Hammerspoon:
+   - System Preferences → Security & Privacy → Privacy → Screen Recording
+   - Ensure Hammerspoon is enabled
+2. Verify the `screenshots/` folder is being created in your recording directory
+3. Check Hammerspoon Console for screenshot-related error messages

+**Base64 Links Not Working:**
+1. Ensure screenshots are being saved properly (check the `screenshots/` folder)
+2. Verify file permissions allow reading of screenshot files
+3. Check that the local file paths are correctly formatted

+**AI Not Processing Screenshots:**
+1. Confirm your selected AI prompt supports image processing
+2. Check that screenshots are being passed correctly to the API
+3. Verify your OpenAI API plan supports vision capabilities

 ### Hammerspoon Issues

 If Hammerspoon doesn't load the script: